yuja/jj/docs/paid_contributors.md

 # Paying employers and their employees

-This is the list companies paying for contributions to Jujutsu.
+This is the list of companies paying for contributions to Jujutsu.
 For each company, all contributors are listed, whether it's part of their job to contribute or not.